-Fig. \ref{figPvsCSIerr} shows the transmit power versus the normalized CSI error $\delta$, where the normalized CSI errors of different eavesdroppers are assumed to be identical, i.e., $\delta_{g,k}=\delta$, $\forall k$.
-As observed in Fig. \ref{figPvsCSIerr}, the transmit power consumption increases with the normalized CSI errors $\delta$, which means more transmit power is required when the channel quality degrades.
-When the normalized CSI error is relatively small, the transmit power with full CSI errors is slightly higher than that with partial CSI errors.
-When the normalized CSI error is relatively large, the transmit power with full CSI errors is slightly lower than that with full CSI errors.
+The impact of channel uncertainty on the transmit power is investigated in Fig. \ref{figPvsCSIerr}, where the channel uncertainty is measured by the normalized CSI error $\delta$ of Eves' channels, and we assume that $\delta_{g,k}=\delta_{h,k}=\delta$, $\forall k$.
+It is found that the transmit power consumption increases with the normalized CSI errors $\delta$, which means that more power has to be transmitted when the channel quality degrades.
+Under a relatively large CSI error, the transmit power with full CSI errors is slightly lower than that with partial CSI errors.
 This means that when the CSI error is large, the full CSI errors are preferred to impair the Eves.
-When full CSI errors exist for Eves, the transmit power changing with the CSI error on the direct link is higher than that changing with the CSI error on the reflecting link.
-This means that the transmit power is more sensitive to the CSI error on the direct link.
-The power budget of the proposed algorithm is much lower than that of the other three schemes.
-By comparing with the No-IRS scheme, it shows that the security performance of the IRS-aided communication system is much better than the no-IRS system even with CSI errors in both the direct link and IRS link.
+It is also observed that when full CSI errors exist for Eves, the transmit power changing with the channel error of the direct link is higher than that changing with the channel error of the reflecting link.
+This signifies that the robust transmission design is more sensitive to the CSI error of the direct link.
+Among all these schemes, the proposed algorithm requires the lowest transmit power.
+By comparing with the No-IRS scheme, it demonstrates that the security performance of the IRS-aided communication system is superior to the no-IRS system even with CSI errors of both the direct link and IRS reflecting link.

-Fig. \ref{figPercentANvsCSIerr} gives the percentage of AN power in the total transmit power versus the normalized CSI error $\delta$.
-It is shown that more AN power is required for larger CSI errors.
-When the CSI errors exist, the AN power required by the proposed algorithm is much lower than that without IRS, which demonstrates the benefits of exploiting the IRS.
-Moreover, the AN power required by the CSI error on the direct link is higher than that required by the CSI error on the IRS link.